 What counts as dental negligence?

-Dental procedures can often be quite complex, and there are a number of things that could go wrong.
-If you have experienced any of the following examples of dental negligence, you might be able to make a claim for compensation:
+If you’ve experienced any of the following examples of dental negligence, you might be able to make a compensation claim:

-Even though your dentist will often do the bulk of your dental work, injuries or accidents can occur at the hand of orthodontists, hygienists, dental nurses and dental therapists, who also provide you dental treatment or advice.
+Even though your dentist often carries out most of your dental work, injuries or accidents can happen when being treated by orthodontists, hygienists, dental nurses and dental therapists, or anyone else who gives you dental treatment or advice.
 We can help in any of these cases.

 Negligent root canal treatment